lgvw3/CarGOSPACE/README.md

 ## 1st Jan, 2025!
 Happy New Year!

 Attempting to add the next phase or level of learning for the car.
 I'm going to attempt curriculum learning.

+### Later

+Took a while to get things figured out, went back and made the check if the car was on track based on 2d colliders instead of tile cells.